liviaerxin/liviaerxin.github.io/blog/fastapi-celery-serving-ml-model.md

 To increase the number of child processes/threads(via `--concurrency` option) will increase the number of tasks the Celery worker can process in parallel.
 More processes are usually better.

-However, in reality, there are often situations:
+However, in reality, there are some situations in following modes:

-1. Run N workers with M pool processes each.
+1. Run N workers with M child processes each.
-2. Run 1 worker with N*M pool processes.
+2. Run 1 worker with N*M child processes.
+3. Run N workers with only 1 main process each.
+4. Run N workers with M child threads each.
+5. Run 1 worker with N*M child threads.

 Whether to use `processes` or `threads` depends on what your tasks will actually do and whether they are GPU bound or IO bound.